rubengp99/aftim-rest-api/README.md

 - ### Deploy
 ><code>npm run deploy</code>

-run this script to do the clean build and start at the same time
+run this script to do the clean, build and start at the same time

 - ### Helper
 ><code>npm run helper</code>